Warlands: Warlands: The Age Of Ice

 Atrelegis defeated the Vampire hordes of Datara, led by Lord Malagen.
 Now a never-ending winter has enveloped Warlands and it is up to the archmage Zeph and a new team of heroes to end the cold spell.

 The series was published from July 2001 and consists of nine issues, a #0 issue and a #1/2.
-The first five issues were published by Image Comics but from the sixth issue the series was published through Dreamwaves own publishing company.
+The first five issues were published by Image Comics but from the sixth issue the series was published through Dreamwave's own publishing company.
 The series was again penciled and plotted by Pat Lee with Adrian Tsang also serving as writer.
 A Trade Paperbacks - Warlands Volume 3: The Age of Ice was published by Dreamwave in May 2003.